 ancient egypt historical fiction novels

-Not only are there several standalone novels that explore this ancient time and place, there are also several series that focus on Ancient Egypt.
+Not only are there several standalone novels that explore this ancient time and place, but there are also several series that focus on Ancient Egypt.
 (One series, which I detail below, contains 20 titles!)

-The Ancient Egyptian historical period spans from approximately 4300 B.C.E. to 642 C.E.
-Most of the historical fiction books about this time period focus on the 18th Dynasty, the 19th Dynasty, and Ptolemaic Kingdom, during the Roman Empire.
+The Ancient Egyptian period lasted from approximately 4300 B.C. to 642 A.D.
+Most historical fiction books about this period focus on the 18th, 19th, and Ptolemaic Dynasties during the Roman Empire.

 Reading Through the Decades Challenge